tl-its-umich-edu/spanish-placement-exam/README.md

 ## Adjust the last test date

-The format of the last test date timestmap is ISO8601 compatible.
+The format of the last test date timestamp is ISO8601 compatible.
 It need not contain a T.  The time zone of the time stamp can be specified with an offset (or a trailing Z for UTC).
 If no time zone is provided the time stamp is assumed to be in UTC.
-Note the test finished time stamp in the database is stored in UTC so if the time needs to be overridden the time stamp
+Note that the test finished time stamp from Canvas in the database is stored in UTC so if the time needs to be overridden the time stamp

-In rare circumstances it may be necessary to reset the last test time stamp used by SPE.
-The simplest approach is to create a new environment variable for a deployment configuration with the required time stamp.
+In rare circumstances it may be necessary to override the last test time stamp used by SPE.
+The simplest approach in OpenShift is to create a new environment variable (**getgrades_gradedaftertime**) in the deployment configuration with the value of the required time stamp.
+Its value
-The variable name is: **getgrades_gradedaftertime** and value should be a valid time stamp value in the format specified above.
-The application should then re-deploy and use this value for the next run.  *After the application runs it is important to delete that environment variable and have the application re-deploy again.*  If the environment variable exists its value will always be the one used by SPE and tests will be reprocessed.
+should be a valid time stamp value in the format specified above.
+After saving the environment variable the application will automatically re-deploy and use the that value for the next run.
+NOTE:
+As long as that environment variable exists its value will be used by SPE so the same set of tests will be gathered and processed until the value is changed.
+To restart normal
+operation just delete that environment variable from the OpenShift environment and let the application re-deploy.